-- (1) Book value per share refers to the Bank's total equity divided by the Bank's outstanding common basic shares at the end of the period. - (2) For the years 2018, 2017, 2016, 2015 and 2014, return on average total assets is calculated as profit for the year divided by average total assets.
-Average total assets for 2018, 2017, 2016, 2015 and 2014 is calculated on the basis of daily average balances.
+- (1) Book value per share refers to the Bank's total equity divided by the Bank's outstanding common basic shares at the end of the period. - For the years 2018, 2017, 2016, 2015 and 2014, return on average total assets is calculated as profit for the year divided by average total assets.
+Average total assets for 2018, 2017, 2016, 2015 and 2014 is calculated on the basis of daily average balances For the years 2018, 2017, 2016, 2015 and 2014, return on average total equity is calculated as profit for the year divided by average total equity.
+Average total equity for 2018, 2017, 2016, 2015 and 2014 is calculated on

-- (3) For the years 2018, 2017, 2016, 2015 and 2014, return on average total equity is calculated as profit for the year divided by average total equity.
-Average total equity for 2018, 2017, 2016, 2015 and 2014 is calculated on the basis of daily average balances. - (4) For the years 2018, 2017, 2016, 2015 and 2014, net interest margin is calculated as net interest income divided by the average balance of interest-earning assets.
+- the basis of daily average balances.
+For the years 2018, 2017, 2016, 2015 and 2014, net interest margin is calculated as net interest income divided by the average balance of interest-earning assets.
 Average balance of interest-earning assets for 2018, 2017, 2016, 2015 and 2014 is calculated on the basis of daily average balances.
 Net interest spread is calculated as average yield earned on interest-earning assets, less the average yield paid on interest-bearing liabilities.
-For more information regarding calculation of the net interest margin and the net interest spread, see Item 5.A., "Operating and Financial Review and Prospects-Operating Results-Net Interest Income and Margins." - (5) Efficiency ratio is total operating expenses as a percentage of total revenues.
+For - more information regarding calculation of the net interest margin and the net interest spread, see Item 5.A., "Operating and Financial Review and Prospects-Operating Results-Net Interest Income and Margins."
+Efficiency ratio is total operating expenses as a percentage of total revenues. - The Bank calculates regular cash dividend payout ratio as regular cash dividends paid per share during the relevant period. - Liquid assets refer to total cash and cash equivalents, consisting of cash and due from banks, and interest-bearing deposits in banks, excluding pledged deposits, as shown in the consolidated statements of cash flows.
+See Item 5.B.
+"Operating and Financial Review and Prospects-Liquidity and Capital Resources-Liquidity" and Item 18, "Financial Statements.